-See Data Security Manager Help for information about creating an email DLP policy for encryption.
+See Forcepoint DLP Administrator Help for information about creating an email DLP policy for encryption.
 The following steps describe how to create a simple email DLP policy with an encryption action plan:

-- 1. In the Main > Policy Management > DLP Policies > Manage Policies page, click Add > Custom Policy. - 2.
-In the General tab, enter a policy name and description in the Policy name and Description fields, respectively. - 3.
-Click Edit to add the policy owners who can view and edit the policy and receive policy notifications. - 4.
-Click OK. - 5.
-Select Use the policy name for the rule name, unless you want the rule associated with this policy to have a custom name and description. - 6.
-Click Next. - 7.
-In the Condition tab, configure the conditions under which the rule is triggered.
-Rule conditions include options for patterns and phrases, file properties, and number of email attachments, among others. - 8.
-Click Next. - 9.
-In the Severity & Action tab, click the Add a new action plan icon.
+- On the page Main > Policy Management > DLP Policies > Manage Policies, click Add > Custom Policy. - 2) In the General tab, enter a policy name and description in the fields Policy name and Description.

-- 10. Enter an action plan name and description in the pop-up box. - 11.
-In the Email action drop-down list, select Encrypt. - 12.
-Click OK. - 13.
-Select your new policy action name in the action plan drop-down list in the Severity & Action tab. - 14.
-Click Next. - 15.
-In the Source tab, indicate the users and computers to which this rule is applied. - 16.
-Click Next. - 17.
-In the Destination tab, ensure that Outbound is selected for email traffic direction. - 18.
-Click Finish. - 19.
-Deploy your new policy by clicking Yes in the Deployment Needed dialog box.
-You must deploy the policy in the TRITON Manager Data module for your changes to take effect.
+- 3) Click Edit to add the policy owners who can view and edit the policy and receive policy notifications. - 4) Click OK. - 5) Select Use the policy name for the rule name, unless you want the rule associated with this policy to have a custom name and description. - 6) Click Next. - 7) On the Condition tab, configure the conditions under which the rule is triggered.
+Rule conditions include options for patterns and phrases, file properties, and number of email attachments, among others. - Click Next. - 9) On the Severity & Action tab, click the icon Add a new action plan. - 10) Enter an action plan name and description in the pop-up box. - 11) In the pull-down menu Email action, select Encrypt. - 12) Click OK. - 13) Select your new policy action name in the action plan pull-down menu on the Severity & Action tab. - 14) Click Next. - 15) On the Source tab, indicate the users and computers to which this rule is applied. - 16) Click Next. - 17) On the Destination tab, ensure that Outbound is selected for email traffic direction. - 18) Click Finish. - Deploy your new policy; in the Deployment Needed dialog box, click Yes.
+You must deploy the policy in the Security Manager Data Security module for your changes to take effect.